PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-06-20 06:32:24
+Last updated: 2024-06-20 06:32:57
-Random Quote: They'll bend the knee or I'll destroy them.  -  Stannis Baratheon
+Random Quote: If somehow the Lord gave me a second chance at that moment...
+I would do it all over again. - Joel Miller